 - Return shipping information

 - The scale itself – no other accessories or adaptors

-After processing your warranty claim, our team will contact you using the contact information provided with an approval notification and further shipping information.
-(Be sure to check the spam folder of your email for a message from My Weigh, HBI Technology or HBI Returns).
-If you have not received a message from My Weigh, HBI Technology or HBI Returns after 20 business days of shipping your scale for a repair or warranty claim, please contact us at email@example.com or through the Contact Us page on our website.
+After processing your warranty claim, the HBI Technologies team will contact you using the contact information provided with a warranty claim confirmation.
+(Be sure to check the spam folder of your email for a message from My Weigh, HBI Technology or HBI International).
+If you have not received a message from My Weigh, HBI Technology or HBI Returns after 20 business days of shipping your scale for a repair or warranty claim, please contact us through the Contact Us page on our website.
 We ask that you also please account for delays once the package has shipped such as natural disasters, weather-related delays and others.